-Pre-Employment Unit staff indicated the live scan fingerprinting system provides real time notification of employee arrests.
+Pre-Employment Unit staff indicated the live scan fingerprinting system provides real-time notification of employee arrests.
 However, as stated above, LASD implemented live scan fingerprinting on January 1, 2001.
-Therefore, anyone hired prior to this date was not live scan fingerprinted.
-Additionally, PAB staff indicated a background check was not conducted by LASD for the two contractors in our sample.
+Therefore, employees hired prior to this date were not live scan fingerprinted.
+As a result, the Department will not be notified of arrests of employees hired prior to January 1, 2001, through live scan.
+Additionally, PAB staff indicated a background check was not conducted by LASD for the contractor in our sample.
 LASD did not demonstrate compliance with provision (e) of this standard.

-115.17 (f)-(g)
+115.117 (f)-(g)

-As stated above, the audit team noted questionnaires completed by employees during the hiring process include questions that meet the requirements of (a)(1) and (a)(2), but not (a)(3).
-While these documents include admonishments indicating that material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination, all required questions are not asked of all applicants.
-LASD did not provide a policy which mandates that material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination.
+As stated above, the audit team noted questionnaires completed by employees during the hiring process were revised to include questions that meet the requirements of provision (a).
+These forms are currently being institutionalized within the hiring process.
+These documents include admonishments indicating that material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination.

-The audit team was provided with the MPP 3-01/050.30, LASD, MPP, 3-01/050.30, Off-Duty Incidents, which states staff who are arrested or detained for any offense, or named as a suspect, other than an infraction under the Vehicle Code, shall immediately notify their immediate supervisor or watch commander of the facts of the arrest, detention, or allegation.
+The audit team was provided with MPP 3-01/050.30, Off-Duty Incidents, which states staff who are arrested or detained for any offense, or named as a suspect, other than an infraction under the Vehicle Code, shall immediately notify their immediate supervisor or watch commander of the facts of the arrest, detention, or allegation.
 However, provision (f) requires the agency impose upon employees a continuing affirmative duty to disclose any such misconduct described in paragraph (a) of this standard.
+It is recommended that LASD include this requirement in departmental policy.
 LASD did not demonstrate compliance with provisions (f) and (g) of this standard.

-115.17 (h)
+115.117 (h)

-LASD did not provide any policies requiring provision of information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.
+LASD did not provide any policies requiring the provision of information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.

 It is unclear if LASD is prohibited by law from providing information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.
 The Agency advised that a response from Los Angeles County's Office of County Counsel is pending.

 LASD did not demonstrate compliance with this standard.
 Corrective action is recommended.